A Rich History

 Politics were on a collision course too.
 The British Government was under growing pressure to bring home rule, and in time, independence to Ireland.
-Tensions mounted as a large proportion of Northern Ireland's population wished to stay within the British Union.
+Tensions mounted as a large proportion of Ulster's population wished to stay within the British Union.
 Impending conflict was shelved with the outbreak of World War One.
-Northern Ireland, indeed Ireland as a whole, sent thousands of young men to the battlefields of France.
+Ulster, indeed Ireland as a whole, sent thousands of young men to the battlefields of France.
 Many never returned and are still honoured today.
-The Somme Museum portrays life as it was endured in the trenches.
+The Somme Heritage Centre portrays life as it was endured in the trenches.

 Following the Irish War of Independence, a border was drawn up in 1922 to accommodate the Unionist population of the North.
-6 of the 9 Ulster counties remained part of the Union, forming today's Northern Ireland, and the other 26 counties became the Republic of Ireland.
+Six of the nine Ulster counties remained part of the Union, forming today's Northern Ireland, and the other 26 counties became the Republic of Ireland.
 Northern Ireland got its own local government and in 1933, imposing new government buildings at Stormont.

 But the boom years were over.
 The Depression, new manufacturing rivals and the Second World War saw to that.
 And in 1941, the Luftwaffe bombed Belfast.
 The pilots overshot their targets, the city's aircraft factories and shipyards, destroying residential streets and mills.
 There were hundreds of people killed, thousands were made homeless, and fires were so intense, rescue crews had to come from Dublin.

 Post-war Northern Ireland was a quiet, relatively prosperous place and a picturesque tourist destination.
 But that all changed in 1969, as bombs and riots burst onto television screens around the world.
 This was the beginning of a dark period of violence and death.
 'The Troubles', as the civil strife came to be known as, is now recalled in Belfast and Derry's Living History Tours, and finally ended with the ceasefires of the early 1990s.